Blog · AI

-What if your Figma mockups could “explain” their logic to an LLM, while connecting to your API or database?
-That's exactly what Figma MCP promises, when properly framed.
+What if your Figma designs could “explain” their logic to an LLM while connecting to your API or database?
+That’s the exact promise of Figma MCP—when properly scoped.

-In short: what is the purpose of Figma MCP in a product team
+In short: what Figma MCP brings to a product team

-Figma MCP (Model Context Protocol) allows you to pass the Context from your Figma designs (components, variables, structures, styles) to a MCP client like Cursor, VS Code or Claude Code.
-Then, this customer can combine this context with your codebase and your data (API, server, database) to produce more accurate and faster code.
+Figma MCP (Model Context Protocol) enables the transfer of the context of your Figma designs (components, variables, structure, styles) to an MCP client like Cursor, VS Code, or Claude Code.
+This client can then combine that context with your codebase and data (API, server, database) to produce more accurate code, faster.

-- maintain consistency between Design system and implementation, even when several developers are working in parallel
+- maintain consistency between design system and implementation, even when multiple developers work in parallel

-- connect an UI to real data via a API or a server, with the right fields and the right states
+- connect a UI to real data via an API or server, with the right fields and states

-- speed up iterations, especially when the product is data-driven (catalog, back-office, dashboard)
+- speed up iterations, especially for data-driven products (catalogs, back-offices, dashboards)

-- Structuring the design in Figma (components, variables, useful names)
+- Structure design in Figma (components, variables, useful names)

 - Start a MCP server Figma (desktop or remote server)